AlekTutchton/make/README.md

 # myMake
-Program simulates the 'make' UNIX command, by calling myMake and then the makefile in the command line
+Program simulates the 'make' UNIX command, by calling mymake and then the makefile in the command line

 **Usage**
 ```bash